 Property Value Impact

-Real estate professionals consistently rank fire features among improvements that generate strong emotional responses from potential buyers.
-Unlike trendy interior finishes that quickly date, well-executed fire features often become more appealing with age.
+Fire features consistently rank among outdoor improvements that generate the strongest emotional responses from potential buyers.
+Unlike trendy interior finishes that quickly date, well-executed built-in fire pit seating often becomes more appealing with age.
+In Michigan markets, quality installations typically provide a 60–80% return on investment.

 Need expert help?